Sunderland summer transfer window 2025: Top targets, budget, most likely signings and priority positions

 Most likely signings

-A shock arrival at the Stadium of Light at the start of 2025, Le Fee's permanent move to Sunderland is essentially confirmed after the club's promotion to the Premier League, representing a positive start to a window in which the North-East side are set to be extremely active.
+A shock arrival at the Stadium of Light at the start of 2025, Le Fee's permanent move to Sunderland was confirmed after the club's promotion to the Premier League, representing a positive start to a window in which the North-East side are proving to be extremely active.

 Priority positions